pnp/cli-microsoft365/docs/manual/docs/cmd/aad/oauth2grant/oauth2grant-remove.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to Azure Active Directory Graph, using the [aad login](../login.md) command.

 ## Remarks

-To remove service principal's OAuth2 permissions, you have to first log in to Azure Active Directory Graph using the [aad login](../login.md) command, eg. `aad login`.

 Before you can remove service principal's OAuth2 permissions, you need to get the `objectId` of the permissions grant to remove.
 You can retrieve it using the [aad oauth2grant list](./oauth2grant-list.md) command.